How Much Does Decomposed Granite Cost? [2025 Data]

 Here are a few examples of what you may pay for different projects.
 Keep in mind these prices only include materials or materials, delivery, and installation.
 Site preparation, such as removing trees or grading uneven terrain, is not included.

-Project (ft)Material CostTotal + Installation
+Project (ft.)Material CostTotal + Installation

-Driveway (50x10)$800$1,750 (6 in deep)
+Driveway (50x10)$800$1,750 (6 in. deep)

-Patio (20x20)$360$800 (3 in deep)
+Patio (20x20)$360$800 (3 in. deep)

-Walkway (50x3)$130$300 (3 in deep)
+Walkway (50x3)$130$300 (3 in. deep)

 DIY vs. Hiring a Pro to Install Decomposed Granite

-Installing decomposed granite yourself will save you somewhere between $350 and $800, on average, although it depends on the specific project you have in mind and the size of the area you want covered with the material.
+Installing decomposed granite yourself will save you somewhere between $350 and $800, on average—although it depends on the specific project you have in mind and the size of the area you want to be covered with the material.
 While a DIY job is a great way to save some money, it’s not always a good idea.
-We only recommend considering DIYing this work if you know you want loose decomposed granite and are already working with a perfectly flat space.
+This is back-breaking work if you intend to do it solely by hand with shovels and wheelbarrows.
+It’s also a more expensive venture if you intend to rent heavy equipment to clear land, spread decomposed gravel, and compact the stone.

 Cost of Common Decomposed Granite Add-Ons